daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 Every location will have a "go to section X"
 "End of adventure" with ifs (?)

+#### Maybe To-Do's
+Every failed or missed mission has an eldritch artefact that goes to the lich.
+Go through every quest.
+Every cultist killed lowers the power of the vampire.

 #### Other (Later)
 Challenge Mode
 Completion and final rank

 #### Props
+- Chug's note to the mayor
 - Map
 - Map of town
 - Dead priest's notes